rohanpadhye/blog/_posts/2019-08-07-Artifact-Evaluation-Tips-for-Authors.md

 ### More Resources

 * [HOWTO for AEC Submitters](http://bit.ly/HOWTO-AEC) by Dan Barowy, Charlie Curtsinger, Emma Tosch, John Vilk, and Emery Berger from UMass Amherst.
+* [Why I will never join an Artifacts Evaluation Committee Again](https://inventitech.com/blog/why-i-will-never-review-artifacts-again/) by Moritz Beller.
+An unfortunate negative experience by an AEC member; if you are author, this is a good read to understand how hard artifact evaluation can be and why you should respect the AEC's time.

 ### Join the Discussion!